 Now though we’ve got half an eye on potential extension plans and with that come sooo many things to think about I don’t even know where to start.
 If we do build a ground-floor extension (rather than just reconfiguring our downstairs space), do we stick with what I refer to as a ‘period-modern’ angle ie being true to a 1930s look and feel, but with modern finishes and energy-saving efficiency, or go all out modern?

 Part of our renovation plans still include making some changes to our loft conversion bedroom that the previous owners installed.
 We’re of course super grateful that they did the bulk of the work but it is in need of some smarter design ideas.
-One of the things we’d love to do is replace the bedroom windows with doors and a Juliette balcony complete with stainless steel stair hand railing.
+One of the things we’d love to do is replace the bedroom black steel windows with doors and a Juliette balcony complete with stainless steel stair hand railing.

 This would mean too taking out the bedroom radiator that currently sits under the window and either relocating it or more ideally, adding underfloor heating in the bedroom.
 It’s a lot of upheaval but would be worth it to add extra light into the room and create the bedroom we really want.